 Nebraska City is located 44.7 miles (75 kilometers) away from Omaha, just less than an hour’s ride from the city.
 This destination has a ton of attractions worth exploring, starting from the Arbor Lodge of the first US secretary of Agriculture, Tree Adventure Park, Wildwood Historic Center, Mayhew Cain Museum, Lewis and Clark Interpretive Trails, Steinhart Park, and many other places.
 It is also close to the city of Lincoln.
 Explore Nebraska City with your family for a fun-filled picnic or a history walk.

-Lincoln is another great option for a weekend getaway from Omaha, Nebraska.
+Lincoln is another great option for a quick getaway from Omaha, Nebraska.
 This city is home to theme parks, Lincoln Children’s Zoo, Sheldon Museum of Art and Sculpture Garden, Capitol Building, and many other amazing sights.
 You can also explore the wildlife refuge hub at Pioneers Park Nature Center.
 It is the capital city of the state and has numerous historic buildings, parks, and recreational areas.
 Sunken Gardens in Lincoln is a unique attraction that you cannot miss.
 This city is just 59 miles (94.9 kilometers) from Omaha.

 Another great spot for camping and recreation is Platte River State Park.
 This park has an archery range as well as a shooting range where you can practice hitting targets.
 It also has accommodation options for visitors such as camping cabins and lodges.
 You can explore through the scenic biking and horse riding trails.
 There are facilities for fishing, canoeing, boating, and other interesting water activities.
 You can also go hiking and picnicking here.
 The park has options for food service and a children’s playground.
 It is at an easy commuting distance of 31 miles (49.8 kilometers) from Omaha City.